 Indian professionals seeking employment in Korea

 In 2010, India and the Republic of Korea signed the Comprehensive Economic Partnership Agreement (CEPA).

-In the CEPA agreement, Indians in 163 professions are now allowed to work in the ROK.
+In the CEPA agreement, Indians in 163 professions can now work in the ROK.
 There are some benefits to this.